egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 case, we do not have a very large set of potential environmental variables to select from that may or may not be influential.
-Instead, we have selected variables and monitoring approaches to collect data that reflect our expecations of correlation/causation.
+Instead, we have selected variables and monitoring approaches to collect data that reflect our expectations of correlation/causation.
 Given this, there is unlikely to be a large need for a model selection process where variables are added or removed sequentially to evaluate relative model performance.
 However, there will be critical evaluation of all model